How to become a psychotherapist, counsellor or psychologist

-Dr. Kim answers a question from a University of Toronto student who asks how to become a counsellor or psychotherapist in Ontario:
+Dr. Kim responds to a student who asks how to become a therapist in Ontario.

 Editor's note: This article includes some considerations that are often neglected, and gives Dr. Kim's take on them.
 Seek information from a variety of sources before making decisions about your future.
 This article was reviewed and slightly abridged in April, 2023.